 – But if he’s marrying her, he loves her, she objected.

 – Come on, don’t give me any of that, I said, softly, It’s you that he loves, Elsa.
 And you know it.

 I saw her eyelids flutter, and she turned away to hide how pleased she was, to hide the hope that I’d just injected into her.
 I was acting with a kind of giddiness, seeing clearly each thing I needed to say.

 – It’s like this, I said.
 She gave him a taste of the balance of marriage, of a home, and a structured life.
 She’s hooked him.

 My own words overwhelmed me… Because, in the end, it was my own feelings I was expressing, in a basic and dirty form no doubt, but they matched my thoughts.

 – If the marriage happens, all three of our lives are destroyed, Elsa.
 My dad needs defending, he’s just a big kid… A big kid…

 I repeated ‘a big kid’ with energy.
 I thought I’d gone a bit far, it was melodramatic.
 But Elsa’s beautiful green eyes were already misting over with pity.
 I finished it off like some kind of incantation:

 – Help me, Elsa.
-I say this for you, for my father, for the love you share.
+I’m saying this for you, and my dad, for what you shared.

 I finished it under my breath ‘and for peace on earth’.

 – But what can I do? asked Elsa.
 It just seems impossible.